Swing bowling: Reverse swing

 Pioneers and notable practitioners of reverse swing have mostly been Pakistani fast bowlers.
 In the early days of reverse swing, Pakistani bowlers were accused of ball tampering to achieve the conditions of the ball that allow reverse swing.
-According to the ex-chairman of the Pakistan cricket board, Shaharyar Khan, reverse swing was invented by Saleem Mir, who played for the Punjab Cricket Club in Lahore during the late 1960s and taught it to his team-mate Sarfraz Nawaz.
-Sarfraz Nawaz introduced reverse swing into international cricket during the late 1970s, and passed their knowledge on to their team-mate Imran Khan, who in turn taught the duo of Wasim Akram and Waqar Younis.
-The English pair of Andrew Flintoff and Simon Jones, having been taught by Troy Cooley and the Indian bowlers like Zaheer Khan and Ajit Agarkar, were also well known for the ability to reverse swing, among many others.
+According to the ex-chairman of the Pakistan cricket board, Shaharyar Khan, reverse swing was invented by Saleem Mir, who played for the Punjab Cricket Club in Lahore during the late 1960s and taught it to his teammate Sarfraz Nawaz.
+Sarfraz Nawaz introduced reverse swing into international cricket during the late 1970s, and passed their knowledge on to their teammate Imran Khan, who in turn taught the duo of Wasim Akram and Waqar Younis.
+The English pair of Andrew Flintoff and Simon Jones, having been taught by Troy Cooley were also well known for the ability to reverse swing, among many others.
 Bowlers try to disguise the direction of reverse swing by running up starting with the opposite hand before switching hands and covering the ball for as long as possible before release.
 Neil Wagner utilizes this to show the ball is reversing, but disguises the direction of swing.

 Playing swing bowling

 Firstly, a batter needs good eye reflexes which are considered to be a key skill when facing swing bowling.
-Secondly, a batter often needs to anticipate beforehand what the ball will do and adjust accordingly to play swing bowling.
-This can be done by observing the bowler's grip and action (which may have a marked difference depending on which type of swinger is to be delivered), by observing the field set, which may depend on the types of deliveries expected (as a rule outswingers will have more slips assigned) or by means of prior knowledge of the bowler; many can bowl or are proficient in only one type of swing.
+Secondly, a batter often needs to anticipate which way the ball would swing and adjust accordingly to play swing bowling.
+This can be done by observing the bowler's grip and action (which may have a marked difference depending on which type of swinger is to be delivered), by observing the field set, which may indicate the types of deliveries expected (as a rule outswingers will have more slips assigned) or by means of prior knowledge of the bowler; many can bowl or are proficient in only one of the two types of swing bowling.
 Traditional methods include the batter playing the ball as late as possible, and not playing away from the body.
-Other effective measures for combating swing bowling include standing well outside the crease, thus giving the ball less time to swing; and guessing the direction of swing based on the seam position observed in the ball's flight.
+Other effective measures for combating swing bowling include standing well outside the crease, thus giving the ball less time to swing, and guessing the direction of swing based on the seam position observed in the ball's flight.